-Healthy Holiday Take and Bake Casseroles and Desserts
+Article Healthy Holiday Take and Bake Casseroles and Desserts

 Health is the greatest gift we can give the people we love.
 As we continue to socially distance in the name of health, many of us won’t be able to gather over the holidays.
 We’ll miss our family, friends, and the traditions we look forward to all year, too.
-Our collection of Healthy Holiday Take and Bake Casseroles and Desserts is one small way to can help you share holiday cheer at a distance.
+Our collection of Healthy Holiday Take and Bake Casseroles and Desserts is one small way to share holiday cheer at a distance.

 Channeling the era of dropping off a pie to welcome a new neighbour or delivering a comforting casserole to a friend with a new baby, we’ve curated a list of easy to make dishes that are even easier to transport!
 Delivering these meals at a distance is a beautiful way to say you care—it’s as much a gift of healthy food as it is of your time.
 A holiday take and bake casserole made with love can offer relief to vulnerable family members who aren’t shopping as often due to COVID.
 It can bring comfort to a friend who lives alone.
 Or it can be a small sanity-saving gesture for parents overwhelmed by months of trying to work-from-home and school-from-home at the same time.